James Delgrosso

 James A. Delgrosso (June 30, 1943 – October 8, 2009) was an American politician.
 He served as a longtime city councilman from 1982 until 2003, as well as the interim Mayor of Bethlehem, Pennsylvania, for 10 months from 2003 until 2004.

 Early life

 Delgrosso was born in Bethlehem, Pennsylvania on June 30, 1943.
-Delgrosso received his bachelor's degree in education from Kutztown University.
+Delgrosso received his bachelor's degree in education from Kutztown University of Pennsylvania.
 He completed his master's degree at Penn State University and Temple University.